 For more use cases and customer stories, see ExtraHop in Action.

 ExtraHop makes data-driven IT a reality.
-By applying real-time analytics and cloud-based machine learning to all digital interactions, ExtraHop delivers instant and unbiased insights.
+By applying real-time analytics and machine learning to all digital interactions, ExtraHop delivers instant and unbiased insights.
 IT leaders turn to ExtraHop first to help them make faster, better-informed decisions that improve performance, security, and digital experience.
 Just ask the hundreds of global ExtraHop customers, including Sony, Lockheed Martin, Microsoft, Adobe, and Google.
 To experience the power of ExtraHop, explore our interactive online demo.
 Connect with us on Twitter, LinkedIn, and Facebook.